Forensic Science and How Statistics Can Help It: Evidence, Hypothesis Testing, and Graphical Models: Graphical models

-Peak heights or peak areas can still be used in quantitative analysis.
-Since the proportion of DNA contributed by each individual is constant across all the markers, we can use a common ``fraction'' module to connect all the markers we want to analyze, each of them is a generic \textbf{marker} module shown in \autoref{fig: OOBN marker module}, which is an extension of \autoref{fig: OOBN mixture qualitative} with additional information of fraction of peak height \cite{cowell2004identification,dawid2018graphical}.
-We use a common ``fraction'' node and a common \textbf{target} module to connect all markers of interests.
-Within each generic \textbf{marker} module, we have the same structure as shown in \autoref{fig: OOBN mixture qualitative}, while only changing the four evidence nodes into modules which model the quantitative information on peak height.
+As mentioned in Section~\ref{sec: DNA mixture likelihood framework}, peak heights or peak areas in the electropherogram (Section~\ref{sec: DNA}) can also be exploited in mixed DNA typing.
+Since the proportion of DNA contributed by each individual is constant across all markers, we can use a common \textit{fraction} module representing the proportion of DNA contributed by the two individuals across all markers, as shown in Figure~\ref{fig: OOBN DNA mixture}(b), which is an extension of Figure~\ref{fig: OOBN DNA mixture}(a) where evidence nodes contain information about peak height of the electropherogram \citep{cowell2004identification,dawid2018graphical}.